jonathanjackson-1/insurance_churn_analysis/README.md

 - Create "address" database and import all relevant tables (Completed 10/28/24)
 - Clean data
   - Edit "Has Children" column values in "demographic" table to change to boolean data type
-  - Create new collumns for home values (high / low valuations)
+  - Create new columns for home values (high / low valuations)
 - Create dataframe containing demographic variables of churned customers; Create dataframe containing demographic variables of non-churned customers
 - Pull summary statistics for demographic variables of churned customers vs non-churned customers
 - Export data frames for further analysis in Tableau